Jim Fuller (outfielder)

-James Hardy Fuller (November 28, 1950) is a former professional baseball player.
+James Hardy Fuller (November 28, 1950) is an American former professional baseball player.
 He played two seasons with the Baltimore Orioles and one season with the Houston Astros.
 He was drafted by the Baltimore Orioles in the 2nd round of the 1970 amateur draft.
 In three season he played 107 games and compiled a .194 career batting average with 11 home runs.